sheoranjs24/mylist/README.md

 22. Bump up version number & push to staging branch on GitHub (auto-deploy to Heroku)
 ```
 	$ git checkout -b stage
-	\# make some changes to reflect new version
+	\# todo: make some changes to reflect new version
 	$ git commit -a "bump version number to XX"
 	$ git push origin stage
 ```